 Quotes

-Here’s a roundup of the most memorable quotes people said in 2020.
+Here's a collection of notable quotes that emerged in 2020.

 Jan 22